my-codeworks/diffident/README.md

 # Diffident

-> Based on the 'Diffident' gem by Pieter Vande Bruggen
+> Based on the [differ](http://github.com/pvande/differ) gem by Pieter Vande Bruggen

 Diffident is a flexible, pure-Ruby diff library, suitable for use in both command line scripts and web applications.
 The flexibility comes from the fact that diffs can be built at completely arbitrary levels of granularity (some common ones are built-in), and can be output in a variety of formats.